 C. Individual posts not getting enough traffic

 Identifying individual posts not getting enough traffic would likely require manual action.
-Meaning; you’ll manually try to remember individual posts you think should be getting traffic but not.
+Meaning; you’ll manually try to remember individual posts you think should be getting traffic but are not.

 To make life easier for you, the Google Site Kit plugin could help if you are using WordPress.